-The Nominating and Corporate Governance Committee held no meetings during 2017.
+The Nominating and Corporate Governance Committee held one meeting during 2018.
 The Nominating and Corporate Governance Committee operates pursuant to a written charter adopted by the Board of Directors, which is available under the "Investors-Corporate Governance" section of our website, www.deciphera.com.